This recipe is based on one from the Puglia region of Italy.

-Pasta with Raw Tomatoes and Peppers / Pasta alla crudaiola
+Pasta with Fresh Tomatoes and Peppers / Pasta alla crudaiola

 In Puglia, I have only enjoyed this dish with orecchiette pasta which is the traditional pasta shape served with this sauce, but you could use any short pasta shape if you wanted to.
 Just ensure that you use fresh, very ripe tomatoes, fresh basil, and a good quality extra virgin olive oil.
 I first tasted this dish on a trip to Puglia in July of 2011, and I have made it many times over the years since then.
 Deborah Mele.
 This is a simple pasta dish, perfect for easy entertaining, which is usually made in the summer in Italy using the season's best tomatoes.
 The sauce is raw with the tomatoes left to marinate in good extra virgin olive oil — and can also be used to top crostini (or Bruschetta).
 Gennaro Contaldo

 - 3 small sweet peppers, red and yellow and orange, finely sliced 2 to 3 cm long –20 Italian mixed pitted olives e.g. Norcellara, leccino

 - I small tender celery stalk, chopped into 1cm pieces

 - 10 basil leaves, stalks removed and cut in half with a scissors, plus extra whole leaves to garnish